The Affordable Housing Trust

 Emerging Developers Accelerator Program

 “As we know, our community is facing a housing crisis.
 With any complicated economic problem, we must attack it from both demand side and supply side.
 This program is focused on supply side—bringing emerging developers, particularly women and people of color, into the pipeline.
 As we increase the number of developers, we also increase the number of housing units we bring online.
 Typically, women and people of color get left behind when economic booms like Intel happen, but we are ensuring that sustainable and meaningful change starts right here, right now.”
+“The Columbus Region faces a housing shortage that already is beginning to displace working families and force our most vulnerable residents into homelessness.
+This program will not only help us build the affordable units our community needs, but also include underrepresented developers in our construction boom so that they may personally build businesses, create jobs and build wealth.
+It’s a collective uplift, and I’m proud that such an innovative program is being born in Columbus.”

 The Emerging Developers Accelerator Program (EDAP) is AHT’s minority developer cultivation and training program designed to create pathways to development careers for groups who have historically faced barriers.
 Created to address the lack of affordable housing and the challenges faced by minorities entering the real estate development ecosystem, the program prepares participants to develop affordable housing by providing learning sessions, technical assistance, consulting and ultimately access to capital.